 Devin Greaney is a native Memphian.
 He has been doing freelance writing and photography for about 18 years.
 He has written for our friends at the Memphis Downtowner magazine, High Ground News, and Memphis Type History.
 His website is devingreaney.com.

 High Ground News

-Led by Publisher Emily Trenholm, Managing Editor Madeline Faber and lead journalist Cole Bradley, High Ground News is a weekly digital magazine and website focused on what’s next for the city of Memphis.
+Led by Publisher Emily Trenholm and Managing Editor Cole Bradley, High Ground News is a weekly digital magazine and website focused on what’s next for the city of Memphis.
 They connect readers to the city’s most visionary and active people, businesses and organizations – the folks who are making changes and solving problems.
 They cover big corporate growth to small neighborhood movements, highlighting the development and innovation that are propelling Memphis forward.
 Their focus areas include economic and neighborhood development, healthy communities, entrepreneurship, non-profits, sustainability, leadership, technology and Innovation.

 Kelly King Howe, Photographer and Contributor

 Hannah Kate, Rhodes Arts Graduate, Graphic Designer, Architectural Illustrator